HAM AND PETERSHAM NEIGHBOURHOOD FORUM CONSTITUTION

 3.16 The Secretary will keep a Register of Committee Members’ Interests detailing any financial interests in the Area or any other interest which could be deemed to have an influence on decisions likely to come before the Committee.
 Members will abstain from voting on any matter in which they have a financial interest.

 4 Neighbourhood Plan

-4.1 The Ham and Petersham Neighbourhood Plan (NP) will, in addition to setting out policies for the development and use of land within the Area, include a wide range of smaller changes, improvements and projects.
-As provided for in the Act, it will be subject to extensive consultation and examination, including where appropriate a referendum within the Area.
+4.1 The Ham and Petersham Neighbourhood Plan (NP), passed by Referendum in 2018, in addition to setting out policies for the development and use of land within the Area, includes a wide range of smaller changes, improvements and projects.

-4.2 The NP will include, where appropriate, specific policies for identified parts of the Area, including conservation policies.
+4.2 The NP includes, where appropriate, specific policies for identified parts of the Area, including conservation policies.

-4.4 The NP will include policies aimed at generating employment in the Area and promoting business activity, including retail.
-It will aim to promote a good range of shops in the community with particular emphasis on encouraging smaller enterprises.
+4.4 The NP includes policies aimed at generating employment in the Area and promoting business activity, including retail.
+It aims to promote a good range of shops in the community with particular emphasis on encouraging smaller enterprises.

 5 General Policies and Principles